collaborative-robotics/documentation/docs/pages/api-robot-motion.rst

 * **Use cases:**

-  * User has a smooth and continuous trajectory coming from a master arm or recorded trajectory and can send commands at a high rate.
+  * User has a smooth and continuous trajectory coming from a leader arm or recorded trajectory and can send commands at a high rate.

   * Closing the loop in velocity mode using a fast external sensor with a task based Jacobian.

-  * Haptic feedback on master arm.
+  * Haptic feedback on leader arm.

 * **Type:** These commands can be either position, velocity or effort based.
 Positions can be provided relative from the latest setpoint